jupyter/docker-stacks/examples/openshift/README.md

 It is believed they should work with at least OpenShift 3.6 or later.

 Do be aware that the Jupyter Project docker-stacks images are very large.
-The OpenShift environment you are using must provide sufficient quota on the per user space for images and the file system for running containers.
+The OpenShift environment you are using must provide sufficient quota on the per-user space for images and the file system for running containers.
 If the quota is too small, the pulling of the images to a node in the OpenShift cluster when deploying them, will fail due to lack of space.
-Even if the image is able to be run, if the quota is only just larger than the space required for the image, you will not be able to install many packages into the container before running out of space.
+Even if the image is able to run, if the quota is only just larger than the space required for the image, you will not be able to install many packages into the container before running out of space.

 OpenShift Online, the public hosted version of OpenShift from Red Hat has a quota of only 3GB for the image and container file system.
 As a result, only the `minimal-notebook` can be started and there is little space remaining to install additional packages.